globusonline/provision/doc/intro_common.rst

 resources for running this computation, the combination of Globus Provision and Globus Online Transfer allows you to do the following:

 #.
-Deploy a cluster like the one show above using Globus Provision.
+Deploy a cluster like the one shown above using Globus Provision.
 #.
 Turn it into a Globus Online transfer endpoint.
 #.
 Transfer your data into the cluster from an existing Globus Online endpoint, or from your
    own computer using `Globus Connect <https://www.globusonline.org/globus_connect/>`_.